FranciscoMarquez1/ap-labs/labs/first-challenge/README.md

 ```
 # Build Requirements here
 ```
+Python3

 How to build
 ------------
 ```
 # instructions here
 ```
+No need to build in python

 How to Run
 ----------
 ```
 # instructions here
 ```
+Python3 firstchallenge.py

 General instructions